Beanies

 Trade Show Ribbed Winter Beanies Unit Cost Review for Buyers

 The first number in a quote is rarely the full number.
-Setup, freight, packaging, and rush fees can change a beanie order enough to erase an apparent bargain.
-That is why the useful comparison is landed cost, not just the blank price.
+Setup, freight, packaging, duty, and rush fees can change a beanie order enough to erase an apparent bargain.
+For a real comparison, use landed cost, not just the blank price.

 For trade show use, the beanie has to do three jobs at once: keep staff warm, carry a logo cleanly, and survive repeated wear without looking tired.
-If a cheaper option pills, stretches, or distorts the brand mark, it stops being cheap very quickly.
+If a cheaper option pills, stretches, or distorts the brand mark after a few days, it stops being cheap very quickly.

 The simplest way to evaluate a run is to ask whether the total cost matches the job.
 A slightly higher unit price can be the better buy when the item needs to photograph well, fit consistently, and arrive without production drama.